Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 How much do registered nurses make?
 Entry level registered nurses typically earn about $63,900 per year.
 As they gain experience, registered nurses can expect to earn closer to the average annual salary of $76,500.
 Experienced registered nurses can earn significantly more in certain markets.
 For example, the average annual salary for a registered nurse is $90,817 in Los Angeles, CA; $84,806 in New York City, NY; and $79,754 in Phoenix, AZ.

 Job outlook for registered nurses

 The United States Bureau of Labor Statistics expects the number of registered nurses in the nation to rise by 16 percent thru 2024, leading to an additional 439,300 jobs within this period.
 This growth is much faster than the average rate for all local industries.
 Greater emphasis on preventative healthcare, growing rates of chronic health conditions, and an aging population are all fueling this growth.

 Motivated registered nurses can progress in their careers with additional education.
 Registered Nurse to Bachelor of Science in Nursing courses, available online, help nurses who don't already have a bachelor's degree gain the qualifications required to pursue further job opportunities.

-See our new visual guide: Discover your road to a career in nursing
+Infographic guide: Discover your road to a career in nursing

 Experienced registered nurses with bachelor's degrees may advance to supervisory roles such as chief nursing officers or clinical nurse managers.
 Registered nurses with bachelor's degrees may also further their careers with specialist roles.
 Many registered nurses become nurse anesthetists, critical care nurses, labor and delivery nurses, and patient educators.